 42 What are the principal community engagement or CSR laws applicable to the mining industry?
 What are the principal regulatory bodies that administer those laws?

-The DRC is a full member of EITI and the Mining Code also refers to some CSR obligations for permit holders.
+The DRC is a full member of EITI and the Mining Code also refers to some corporate social responsibility (CSR) obligations for permit holders.